niahoo/blanket/README.md

 defmodule MyApp.TableOwner do
   use GenServer

-  def create(table_ref) do
   # 1. Create your process with the table reference being part of the child
   # spec, so your process can be restarted with the same reference.
+Table
-    # Table reference is not a table identifier returned by :ets.new but
+  # reference is not a table identifier returned by :ets.new but a term to
+  # identify the table in blanket.
+It must be unique but can be any term.
+Best
+  # is to use make_ref() for dynamic tables, and an atom like __MODULE__ for
+  # known tables.

+  def create(table_ref) do
-    child_spec = Supervisor.Spec.worker(__MODULE__,[table_ref])
+    child_spec = Supervisor.Spec.worker(__MODULE__, [table_ref])
     Supervisor.start_child(MyApp.Supervisor, child_spec)
   end